Services

 What is the Energy Innovation Program — Off-Site Construction Challenge?

-Natural Resources Canada’s Energy Innovation Program — Off-Site Construction Challenge supports the design and demonstration of innovative off-site construction solutions to build more energy-efficient and resilient multi-unit residential buildings, offering up to $180,000 in Phase 1 grant funding and up to $10 million in Phase 2 contribution funding.
-Eligible activities include planning and developing an OSC building design (Phase 1) and bringing the selected design to life through implementation (Phase 2).
+Natural Resources Canada’s Energy Innovation Program supports the design and demonstration of innovative off-site construction solutions for more energy-efficient and resilient multi-unit residential buildings.
+Phase 1 offers up to $180,000 in grant funding, and Phase 2 offers up to $10 million in contribution funding.

 Who is eligible for the Energy Innovation Program — Off-Site Construction Challenge program?